St Andrew's Church, Skegby

-St. Andrew's Church, Skegby is a parish church in the Church of England in Skegby, Nottinghamshire.
+St. Andrew's Church is a parish church in the Church of England in Skegby, Nottinghamshire.

 The church is Grade II listed by the Department for Digital, Culture, Media and Sport as it is a building of special architectural or historic interest.

 The Skegby War Memorial, to the left of the entrance to the Church, is Grade II listed by the Department for Digital, Culture, Media and Sport as it is of special architectural or historic interest.

 History

 The church is medieval, the north arcade dating from the 13th century It is set on a hill overlooking the village and is mentioned in the Domesday Book.